SAITPublic/PimAiCompiler/tools/ir_visualizer/README.md

 ## Usage
-Run ir_visualizer.sh which is located in NNCompiler/scripts/tools/.
+Run ir_visualizer.sh which is located in NNCompiler/scripts/tools/, make sure that you have build the project before running.

 ```bash
 $ ./ir_visualizer.sh